 If you are applying for retirement, include the printout from steps 2 and 4 with your retirement application.
 VRS will use these results to create the Social Security estimate needed to calculate your benefit under the APO based on the age you would like your temporary VRS benefit increase to end.

 Important Note: The selection of the Advance Pension Option does not affect your Social Security benefit amount.
 You may draw your Social Security when you are eligible, regardless of the age you choose for your VRS benefit to reduce.
-You cannot elect the Advance Pension Option with other benefit payout option
+You cannot elect the Advance Pension Option with another benefit payout option.